ajavamind/3D-Camera-Photobooth/README.md

 My 3D Photo Booth project is a camera system that people can use to take instant 3D portrait or group photos that give the illusion of depth.
 It offers a fun activity for family parties and gatherings.

-This booth uses a twin lens webcam to show a live 3D image.
+This booth uses a twin lens webcam to show a live view mirrored 3D image.
 You can view the 3D image depth in two ways:  with a stereoscope viewer, which lets you see the image in 3D.
 The second way is by wearing special Red-Cyan glasses.

 When you press a start button, the booth counts down and then takes a 3D photo.
 You then review your photo in three different ways: